 - Students of Cuenca, Ecuador: Made up of students who have attended or participated in the semester abroad program to Cuenca, Ecuador.

 - Global Missions Health Conference in Louisville every year (this conference is for health care professionals and students interested in using medical skills on the mission field)

-- Every year students present at the Indiana Academy of Science
+- Every year, our students have the opportunity to present their research at the Indiana Academy of Science.

 Biology faculty research

 - Complete research projects under the mentorship of biology faculty in bird behavior and biology, cell and molecular biology, genetics, animal physiology, and others.